-Comparable PE sentences with no overt wh-element are possible, as in (33).
-However, this example shows that removal of the supposed parenthetical material in these examples does not yield a grammatical result:15
+Comparable PE sentences with no overt wh-phrase are possible, as in (33).17 However, removal of the supposed parenthetical material here does not yield a grammatical result:18

 - (33) a.
-The person I said['s cat is cute] \rightarrow The person['s cat is cute]16 - b.
-The person I said['s cat you saw] \rightarrow The person['s cat you saw]
+The person I said['s cat is cute] \rightarrow The person['s cat is cute] - b.
+The person I said ['s cat you saw] \rightarrow The person ['s cat you saw]